 Knee pain affects about

 Pain on the outer (or lateral) part of the knee can be caused by an injury.
-It may also be the result of inflammation in a band of tough fibrous tissue that runs down the outside of the thigh, and attaches to the front of the tibia (shin bone).
+It may also result from inflammation in a band of tough fibrous tissue that runs down the outside of the thigh and attaches to the front of the tibia (shin bone).
 Pain in this area may also be caused by arthritis.

 Lateral knee pain is very common among distance runners.
 However, an injury that involves twisting the knee or one that pushes the knee out (away from the other leg) can also result in lateral knee pain.

 Treatment for lateral knee pain depends on the cause and severity of your symptoms.
 Most of the time, conservative or nonsurgical treatment is all that’s needed.
 However, in some cases, surgery may be necessary.
 As with treatment, recovery time from a lateral knee injury depends on the severity of the problem.